 On April 14, 2008, Administrative Law Judge Thomas Shedden ruled in favor of the Knights.
 He found that they had superior equities, and that the Forest Guardians’ offer to pay much higher rent did not outweigh them.
 He ordered Commissioner Winkleman to abandon the bidding process and approve the Knight’s application to renew the grazing lease.
 (The Department had allowed the Knights to continue grazing the land after their previous lease expired in 2006, pending the resolution of the competing lease applications.)

 On May 13 Commissioner Winkleman accepted Judge Shedden’s ruling.
 He offered no explanation for his change of heart.
-The ACLPI responded by submitting a request for a rehearing or review of his decision to accept the judge’s findings.
+The ACLPI responded by submitting a request on behalf of Forest Guardians for a rehearing or review of his decision to accept the judge’s findings.
 But on July 11 Commissioner Winkleman issued Order No. 011-2008/2009 wherein he rejected their request for review, and notified them they had exhausted all administrative remedies and would have to take their argument to the courts.
 In December 2009 the Arizona Farm Bureau gave their Rancher of the Year award to Galyn and Roxanne Knight for fighting to keep their state grazing lease.

 Judge Shedden’s ruling was mired deep in the Department’s lease administration regulations, and failed to address the bigger question of whether the equities of a lease applicant were more important than maximizing school revenue, as the Enabling Act required.
 The ACLPI subsequently appealed his decision to Maricopa County Superior Court by arguing that the revenue maximization requirement of the Enabling Act had precedence over the consideration of equities.
 But on January 18, 2012, Judge John Ditsworth rejected the appeal with little explanation and reaffirmed Commissioner Winkleman’s decision to approve the Knight’s lease renewal application.
 The ACPLI appealed his decision to the Arizona Court of Appeals.
 In 2013 a three-judge panel issued a unanimous ruling that also reaffirmed the Commissioner’s decision.
 The ACPLI then submitted another appeal to the Arizona Supreme Court.
 But on January 7, 2014, the court denied their petition to review the lower court’s decision without comment.
 APCLI attorney Tim Hogan conceded that the Supreme Court’s decision likely ended their case, but said that if there was a similar situation in the future, they could file a claim in federal court, where they probably would have a better opportunity to argue that Arizona is violating the federal Enabling Act.